-Members must provide a 48 hour notice to their supervisor when scheduling to use compensatory time.
+Members must provide a five (5) day notice to their supervisor when scheduling to use compensatory time.
+Beginning July 15, 2020, mMembers must provide a 48 hour notice to their supervisor when scheduling to use compensatory time.

-19.8.
+19.98.
 Deviation Pay.

 - A. Deviation movement shall not be used to cover casual leave.
-Any deviation from a member's scheduled work hours on a scheduled work day will require the City to pay the member whose hours of work are changed at time and one-half (1-1/2) of the member's regular rate of pay for each hour of deviation. - B. Deviation pay shall be paid if a member is scheduled for department-wide training that requires a change in schedule when the member is required to work two (2) or more consecutive days within ten (10) hours or less off between shifts.
-Deviation pay applies to both days. - C. Deviation pay must be paid and cannot be earned as compensatory time. - 19.9 Deviation Pay Exceptions.
+Any deviation from a member's scheduled work hours on a scheduled work day will require the City to pay the member whose hours of work are changed at time and one-half (1-1/2) of the member's regular rate of pay for each hour of deviation, except as follows: - B. Deviation pay shall be paid if a member is scheduled for department-wide training that requires a change in schedule when the member is required to work two (2) or more consecutive days within ten (10) hours or less off between shifts.
+Deviation pay applies to both days. - C. Deviation pay must be paid and cannot be earned as compensatory time.

+19.9 Deviation Pay Exceptions.
 Deviation pay does not apply when a member's hours are deviated from by two (2) hours or less.
-Deviation pay does not apply in the following circumstances: - A. Where the change is made at the member's request or with the member's consent; - B. Where the change is a result of a shift change lasting one week or more; - C. Where the change is a result of the member being assigned to restricted duty;

-- D. Where a member is sent to a school conducted by an outside agency, and the school is of more than a 10-hour duration. - E. Where a member is scheduled for department-wide training that requires a schedule change.
+Deviation pay does not apply in the following circumstances:

+- A. Where the change is made at the member's request or with the member's consent; - B. Where the change is a result of a shift change lasting one week or more; - C. Where the change is a result of the member being assigned to restricted duty; - D. Where a member is sent to a school conducted by an outside agency, and the school is of more than a 10-hour duration. - E. Where a member is scheduled for department-wide training that requires a schedule change.